Bal Chetna

 Today Bal Chetna comprises residential facilities for homeless mentally challenged infants at PalnaTM, as well as day-care facilities for children from economically backward families at:

-- The Orthopaedic Centre, Janakpuri
+- Janakpuri

 - Sultanpuri